guidozamora/guidozamora/README.md

 Hi, I'm a Software Engineer, and for the last two and a half years I've been a Data Engineer.
 I am really passionate about the data field!
 I am always learning and tunning my technical skills to become a better Data Engineer.

+Check out some of the projects I have worked on!

+I am currently learning:
+Microsoft Azure
+Apache Spark

 Check out my LinkedIn profile

 <br/>